wjgra/arq-benchmark/README.md

 ## Overview
 This project is a work-in-progress, with further details TBC!
 In short, this repository relates to the [Automatic Repeat Request](https://en.wikipedia.org/wiki/Automatic_repeat_request) scheme for sending data over unreliable networks.
 The rough goal is to a) write a basic ARQ library for sending packets over UDP connections and b) compare this with both TCP connections and an existing ARQ library, [KCP](https://github.com/skywind3000/kcp/tree/master), in a series of performance benchmarks.
 ## Project structure
 Below is a general overview of the repo as it currently stands.
-For each source file, `T` indicates that the file is covered by one or more dedicated unit tests, while `T*` indicates partial test coverage.
 ```
 arq-benchmark
  |--> arq